-Guest post for our Positive Birth Story Series

 What I didn’t expect to get out of this experience was my voice.
 Having my wishes heard by the doula and having her there to ensure that these needs and wants were heard by the hospital was so important that I was no longer timid about what I wanted.

-I wanted a natural birth and Kristi was there every step of the way to ensure that I got what I wanted.
+I wanted a natural birth and our birth team was there every step of the way to ensure that I got what I wanted.
 I looked to her experience and expertise when doctors and nurses came in and out of my room with their instructions.
 She kept me informed on what was medically necessary and what wasn’t.
 I knew how to make more informed choices, convey my wishes to the medical staff and thus making me more comfortable and calm throughout the experience.

 Finally, I had someone who knew how to help my husband keep calm too.
 In general, he is the strong rock in my life and he was able to be this for me again during my labour.
-I know that he could not offer that without having the support of Kristi.
+I know that he could not offer that without having the support of our Doula.
 Having her in the room took a lot of the pressure off of him during times when he felt helpless.
 She gave us both the strength and reassurance we needed to help me deliver when I didn’t think I had any more strength left.
 She helped me find it.
 And for that I am truly grateful.

 Written by: A satisfied doula client